lukesalamone/code_nitro/README.md

 ## ⭐Features

 1. Convert an entire file to an image via command line.
-Nitro will save it in the same directory with the same name (but with .png).
+By default, Code Nitro will save it in the same directory with the same name (but with .png).

 ```bash
 nitro my_code.py [options]